 Lorazepam belongs to a category of prescription drugs called benzodiazepines.
 These medications promote sedation and relaxation in the central nervous system.
 Drug and Alcohol Dependence explains, “Benzodiazepines act to enhance the effects of GABA by increasing chloride flux and rate of channel opening.

 These drugs are a commonly used and effective treatment for anxiety disorders, and adjunctive treatment in several psychiatric and neurological illnesses.
-Activation of the GABA/barbiturate/steroid receptor sites is thought to produce the muscle relaxant effects of benzodiazepines, and activation of the various α GABAA subunits has been implicated in their sedative and anxiolytic actions.”
+Activation of the GABA/barbiturate/steroid receptor sites is thought to produce the muscle relaxant effects of benzodiazepines, and activation of the various GABAA subunits has been implicated in their sedative and anxiolytic actions.”

-Benzodiazepines like lorazepam work by acting on receptors and changing how brain and body respond to GABA, a neurotransmitter.
+Benzodiazepines like lorazepam work by acting on receptors and changing how the brain and body respond to GABA, a neurotransmitter.
 If you take too much Ativan, even when no other drugs are present, you can experience over-sedation.
 At best this impacts coordination and memory.
-It can lead to accidents and injury.
+It can lead to accidents and injuries.
 Extreme slowing of central nervous system functions leads to dangerously low heart rate and breathing rate.

 When you take Ativan with other depressant drugs, each substance’s sedative properties are amplified.
 The combined effect of benzodiazepines and alcohol is more powerful than the effect of either drug on its own.